Become a Chicago Lights Tutor and do life-changing work!

 We help adults pursue and reach their goals toward achieving greater stability.
 Our food, clothing, housing, and other resources help build healthy and fulfilling lives.

-Rooted in the vision of former Fourth Presbyterian Church pastor Dr. Elam Davies, the program has served “the least, the lost, and the lonely” with dignity and respect since 1983.
+At the Chicago Lights Social Service Center, we believe that all people deserve to have their basic needs met.
+Rooted in the vision of former Fourth Presbyterian Church pastor Dr. Elam Davies, the program has served “the least, the lost, and the lonely” since 1983.
+Each year, more than 1,300 adults connect with us for food and clothing, case management, self-development, and enrichment programming.

 Food Pantry